CagriCatik/Battery-Systems-Technology/webpage/docs/theory/06_battery_characteristics/02_specification_sheet.md

   - **Sealed Enclosures:** Protect batteries from moisture and contaminants through robust sealing and protective coatings.
   - **Shock-Absorbing Mounts:** Utilize materials and designs that absorb vibrations and mechanical shocks, safeguarding the battery cells.

-## Battery Management Systems (BMS)
+## Battery Management Systems

-A **Battery Management System (BMS)** is critical for maintaining the health, safety, and performance of battery packs.
+A **Battery Management System** is critical for maintaining the health, safety, and performance of battery packs.
 It performs various functions, including monitoring key parameters, ensuring balanced charging, and protecting the battery from adverse conditions.

 ### Key Functions